smart-data-lake/getting-started/presentation/lecture_notes.md

 * structures and parameters, like *type*, *inputId*,...
 * **Transformer** will be handled later

-**Schema** A note to dataObjects: SDLB creates Schemata for all spark supported data objects: user defined or inference
-	- support for schema evolution
-    + replaced or extended or extend (new column added, removed columns kept) schema
-		+ for JDBC and DeltaLakeTable, need to be enabled

 <!--
 ## Excursion: env variables
 - usage of optional env variables